 Intro

 Night Coming Tenderly, Black is the work of photographer Dawoud Bey1.
 It consists of large-scale portraits that dive into the literary history as it tries to re-create the practice of the slaves escaping on the Underground Railroad.
-When Bey visited the outskirts of Cleveland in 2017, he realized that the landscape did not primarily change since thousands of slaves escaped through it more than two centuries ago, seeking freedom.
+When Bey visited the outskirts of Cleveland in 2017, he realized that the landscape had not primarily changed since thousands of slaves escaped through it more than two centuries ago, seeking freedom.

 Bey said in an email interview: